davex2027-max/EVEX-E-COMMERCE-PLATFORM/README.md

 # EVEX-E-COMMERCE-PLATFORM
-A marketing platform for all publicite their work
+A marketing and connection world for people to marketise, advertise and publicite their work or business.